andy-goryachev/JsonPretty/README.md

-Also, this is a test bed for [FxEditor](https://github.com/andy-goryachev/FxEditor), a super-fast text editor that can work with very large texts.
+Also, this is a test bed for [FxEditor](https://github.com/andy-goryachev/FxEditor), a super-fast text editor that works with very large texts.

 ## Download